csiro-robotics/ohm/docs/docusage.md

 By default, an `OccupancyMap` contains a `float` layer which stores the occupancy value for each voxel.
-Maps constructed with the `kVoxelMean` flag also contain a layer which tracks a subvoxel position which is represents an approximate mean value of all samples which have contributed to that voxel.
+Maps constructed with the `kVoxelMean` flag also contain a layer which tracks a subvoxel position which represents an approximate mean value of all samples which have contributed to that voxel.
 This layer adds a `VoxelMean` structure for each voxel.
-The `NdtMap` also adds a covariance layer (`CovarianceVoxel`.
+The `NdtMap` also adds a covariance layer (`CovarianceVoxel`).
 Additional user data may also be added using the `MapLayout` and `MapLayer` API.

 Voxel data should generally be accessed using the `Voxel` template class.
 This class is designed to